atanvarno69/mass-effect-d6/species/human.md

 | Technical  | 2D   | 4D   |
 | Biotic     | 1D   | 2D   |

-## Adaptability
+## Species Characteristics

-At character creation, choose any 2 basic skills.
+**Adaptability:** At character creation, choose any 2 basic skills.
 For every 1 skill point spent in a chosen skill, gain 2 instead (maximum of +6).

-***
+## Background

 **Personality:** Due to the diversity of Human characters it is very hard to profile Humans with one definite personality.